For more than 30 years, VOYCE has been serving Greater St. Louis and surrounding areas.

 VOYCE helps to ensure a quality life for people living on the long-term care continuum.
 Our goal is to become the principal source of information and advocacy for these individuals and their families.
 We empower and educate those we serve.
 We do this by:

 VOYCE, formerly the Long Term Care Ombudsman Program, was founded in 1979 in St. Louis following the formation of the nationwide Long Term Care Ombudsman Program under the Older Americans Act of 1978.
 Congress created this Act in response to public outcry over abuse and neglect in long-term care facilities.
 Today, every state has an established Ombudsman Program — more than 500 programs operate across the United States.
-VOYCE receives funding from the Mid-East Area Agency on Aging, St. Louis Area Agency on Aging and Northeast Missouri Area Agency on Aging as well as from several United Ways including Greater St. Louis, Franklin County Area, Mark Twain Area and Montgomery Area.
-In addition, VOYCE receives foundation grants, corporate contributions and individual gifts to support its mission.
+VOYCE receives funding from Aging Ahead, St. Louis City Area Agency on Aging and Northeast Missouri Area Agency on Aging as well as from several United Ways including United Way of Greater St. Louis, Franklin County Area United Way and Montgomery Area United Way.
+In addition, VOYCE hosts signature events and receives foundation grants, corporate contributions and individual gifts to support its mission.

 VOYCE fulfills its mission as an advocate and information source in 21 counties, including the city of St. Louis and the counties of St. Louis, St. Charles, Franklin and Jefferson as well as the following 16 northeast Missouri counties: Adair, Clark, Knox, Lewis, Lincoln, Macon, Marion, Monroe, Montgomery, Pike, Ralls, Randolph, Schuyler, Scotland, Shelby and Warren.